kendrak922/kendrak922/README.md

 - Javascript, React, and CSS focused.
 - 🌱 Currently learning more about accessibility.
 -  Likes: Coding, bad movies, breweries, and cooking.
-- Disklikes: American Cheese
+- Dislikes: American Cheese.
-- Ask me what I'm reading 📚
+- Ask me what I'm reading. 📚